nodet/dowml/README.md

    found in https://cloud.ibm.com/apidocs/machine-learning, and depend on which region you want to use.

+### Optional items

+Watson Studio and Watson Machine Learning use _spaces_ to group together, and isolate from each other, the assets that belong to a single project.
+These assets include the data files submitted, the results of the jobs, and the _deployments_ (software and hardware configurations) that run these jobs.

+The DOWML client will connect to the space specified by the user using either the `--space` command-line argument or the `space_id` item in the credentials.
+If neither of these are specified, the client will look for a space named _DOWMLClient-space_, and will try to create such a space if one doesn't exist.
+To create a new space, the DOWML client will need both `cos_resource_crn` and `ml_instance_crn` to have been specified in the credentials.

+3. `space_id`: identifier of an existing space to connect to.
+Navigate to the 'Spaces' tab of your Watson Studio site (e.g. https://eu-de.dataplatform.cloud.ibm.com/ml-runtime/spaces if you are using the instance in Germany), right-click on the name of an existing space to copy the link.
+The id of the space is the string of numbers, letters and dashes between the last `/` and the `?`.

-3. WML needs to store some data in a Cloud Object Storage instance.
+3. `cos_resource_crn`: WML needs to store some data in a Cloud Object Storage instance.
 Open https://cloud.ibm.com/resources and locate the 'Storage' section.
 Create an instance of the Cloud Object Storage service if needed.
 Once it's listed on the resource page, click anywhere on the line for that service, except on its name.
 This will open a pane on the right which lists the CRN.
 Click on the symbol at the right to copy this information.
+This item is required for the DOWML client to be able to create a space.

-4. Similarly, you need to identify an instance of Machine Learning service to use to solve your jobs.
+4. `ml_instance_crn`: similarly, you need to identify an instance of Machine Learning service to use to solve your jobs.
 In the same page https://cloud.ibm.com/resources, open the 'Services' section.
 The 'Product' columns tells you the type of service.
 If you don't have a 'Machine Learning' instance already, create one.
 Then click on the corresponding line anywhere except on the name, and copy the CRN displayed in the pane that open on the right.
+This item is required for the DOWML client to be able to create a space.

 ## Using data assets in Watson Studio